sashankbajaru/CS60075-Team-6-Task-8/README.md

 Please follow the instructions given in the notebook for executing the code.
 Note that one has to execute subtask-3 twice (once for entity spans and once for property spans) as given in the instructions.

-As the video is too large to be uploaded on GitHub, we uploaded it on YouTube and providing the link. (also provided in the document uploaded on moodle) https://youtu.be/v-t94wYew58
+As the video is too large to be uploaded on GitHub, we uploaded it on YouTube and providing the link. (also provided in the report uploaded on moodle) https://youtu.be/v-t94wYew58

 Due to the glitch in Codalab, we couldn't submit our files to the leaderboard on time.
 Below is our final result on the leaderboard (f1-overlap of 0.24).
 Please note that the score mentioned in the report is outdated.